ol2764RIT/ol2764RIT/README.md

 ### 🔭 Current Projects

-- ⚡ Motor control, telemetry, and sensor interfacing for the [RIT EVT](https://evteam.rit.edu)
+- ⚡ Digital to Analog Converter for RIT EVT
 - 🛠️ Fuzzing and sanitizing embedded software using Clang/LLVM tools
 - 🔐 Binary exploitation and reversing challenges for skill sharpening
-- 🌡️ Developing thermocouple-based temperature monitoring modules for EVs

 ---